 Electroforming is a process that uses electricity, an acidic solution, and a copper source to deposit a beautiful, permanent copper plating onto another object.
 My electroformed pieces are made with natural subjects such as crystals, gemstones, bones, and botanicals.
-The process takes several days for each piece and is very scientific, but the results are worth it!
+The process takes several days for each piece and involves a great amount of math and science, but the results are worth it!

 Will my copper stay shiny?

 Due to copper’s natural properties, over time, the color will darken.
 Oxidation is completely normal and most of my jewelry is purposely oxidized because I think it is beautiful!
-If your copper is not purposely oxidized and you would like to polish it, pour some table salt on a slice of lemon and rub onto the copper until shiny again.
-Gently dry with a soft, dry cloth.
-Do not try to polish jewelry that has an intentional patina on it or the patina finish will be removed.
+If your copper is not purposely oxidized and you would like to polish it, your bright copper order will include one polishing cloth.
+Extra polishing cloths can be ordered from the site.
+(Do not use the polishing cloth on pieces that purposely have an added dark patina.)

 Will it turn my skin green?